 Refereeing and Reviewing

-Anthony Milton's current research is focused on English religious and political history in the period 1636-66.
+Anthony Milton's current research is focused on English religious and political history in the period c.1630-1662.
 In particular he is studying this period as a 'second reformation' as important as the more famous Tudor reformations, when the identity of the Church of England was fundamentally reshaped in the crucible of civil war, interregnum and the restoration of the monarchy.
-He is analysing how the identity of the Church of England was discussed and reformulated by a wide range of political activists, religious thinkers and popular commentators over these thirty years, studying the views and actions not just of the so-called 'Anglicans', but also of presbyterians, Independents, Roman Catholics and foreign Protestants.
+He is analysing how the identity of the Church of England was discussed and reformulated by a wide range of political activists, religious thinkers and popular commentators over these thirty years.
 He is also working on a full-length biography of Sir Thomas Wentworth, first earl of Strafford, and an edition of verbatim accounts of early modern university disputations.

 Anthony Milton has ongoing research interests in early modern English religious and political thought, Anglo-Dutch and Anglo-Palatine relations, anti-catholicism, and the Synod of Dort.

 Professor Milton has supervised postgraduate research students on topics ranging from the secretariat of Sir Thomas Wentworth and the bedchamber of King Charles I to religious thought and ecclesiastical music in the early Stuart period, clerical politics and allegiance in early Stuart Cheshire and Lancashire, Jacobean patristic scholarship, and cultural interactions in the English factory in Japan, 1613-1623.
 He welcomes postgraduates interested in pursuing any aspect of English religious, political, cultural or intellectual history in the period 1560-1700.
 The University Library at Sheffield is excellently equipped for the study of the printed literature of this period.

 Articles and Chapters